 The lake used to freeze over in winter and you could skate, but this no longer happens since the 1980s.
 In summer, it’s noticeably cooler on the lake compared to the lowland cities Dushanbe, Khujand and Penjikent.

-Summer weekends are the busiest, when lots of local tourists come to enjoy the lake.
+Weekends are the noisiest, when lots of local tourists come to grill and party on the lakeshore.
+That’s either a plus or a minus depending on your temperament.
 It’s pretty quiet during the week, especially once school starts again in September.

 Things to see and do